-During the Tuscan phase main regional tectonic transport occurred along the thrust planes "b" and "d" of Fig. 7b.
-Along the thrust plane "b" a thick shear zone developed, the Sestola-Vidiciatico tectonic unit, considered the subduction channel between the prism and the subducting plate (REMITTI et alii, 2007; VANNUCCHI et alii, 2008).
-Along the thrust plane "d" the Tuscan Nappe is emplaced above more external units and the Alpi Apuane succession is subducted and reach the depth of about 20 km, where experienced conditions for greenschists facies metamorphism.
+During the Tuscan phase main regional tectonic transport occurred along the thrust planes "b", "d" and "e" of Fig. 10a.
+Along the thrust plane "b" a thick shear zone developed, the Sestola-Vidiciatico tectonic unit, considered the subduction channel between the prism and the subducting plate (Remitti et al., 2007; Vannucchi et al., 2008).
+Along the thrust plane "d" the Tuscan Nappe is emplaced above more external units and along the plane "e" the Alpi Apuane succession is subducted and reached the depth of about 20 km, where experienced greenschists facies metamorphism.
+Together with the Alpi Apuane it is also subsucted a portion of Adria crust, now not exposed, that was paleogeographically located between the Alpi Apuane and the Cervarola unit (indicated by a question mark in Fig. 10).
+All these tectonic units are reported in Fig. 10b.